hannnmc/hannnmc/README.md

 -->
 - 😄 Pronouns: He/Him/His
 - 🌱 Currently learning: React & Redux 🤓
-- 👨‍🔧 Currently working on: Creating a beautiful && functioning fullstack app!
+- 👨‍🔧 Working on: Creating a beautiful && functioning fullstack app!
 - 💬 Let's talk about: Interesting/ Meaningful/ Fun project ideas 🙌
+- 🙇‍♂️ I'm looking to: Connect with fellow engineers to share backgrounds/interests and learn from each other!
 - 📫 You can reach me at: hanmikechen@gmail.com / <a href='https://www.linkedin.com/in/hanchen28/'>LinkedIn</a>

 <!-- - ⚡ I'm into: -->